teckglobal/teckglobal-image-convert-webp/README.md

  * Tags: wordpress, images, png/jpg/jpeg, WebP, imagick

 == Description ==

-A WordPress plugin by Teck Global to convert any newly upload image .jpg/jpeg/png to webp.
+A WordPress plugin by Teck Global to convert any newly upload image .jpg/jpeg/png to webp at 80 percent quality.

 ### Features
 All newly added files that are in formats .jpg/jpeg/png will be converted to 80% quality and webp, this helps reduce the overall size on the sites data and speeds up the user experience.